- In the Knowledge Business, it's Important to Promote your Work

-In the Knowledge Business, it's Important to Promote your Work In the Knowledge Business, it's Important to Promote your Work
+In the Knowledge Business, it's Important to Promote your Work

 · Embrace teaching as a form of scholarship.
 As educators, we use our disciplinary expertise to create effective tools for the classroom (e.g., syllabi, assignments, exercises, case studies, lecture slides, and much more).
 Share these items on Prof2Prof, as well as discover new ideas.
-The more we share their innovative resources, the more we can learn from each other and enhance the quality of our courses and programs.
-What worked well for you in Fall semester?
+The more we share our innovative resources, the more we can learn from each other and enhance the quality of our courses and programs.
+What worked well for you this past academic year?

 · Create a space for a working group or team.
 Developing a grant proposal?
 Building a new course or program with colleagues?
 Mentoring a group of students?
 The workspace function enables both private and open-site spaces for accomplishing such tasks.
 Workspaces are a combination of discussion threads and resources, organized and searchable.